Wildlife at Wicken Fen

 Details of all species recorded at Wicken Fen can be found on the National Biodiversity Network Gateway.

-You can also find out more about the latest species and current research at Wicken Fen by reading the Research and Recording Newsletter - June 2016 (PDF / 2.767578125MB) download
+You can also find out more about the latest species and current research at Wicken Fen by reading the Research & Recording Newsletter - June 2017

 - Bitterns booming deep in the reedbeds, drumming snipe & woodcock roding.